WesBanco (WSBC)

 5. Sales Growth

 Two primary revenue streams drive bank earnings.
 While net interest income, which is earned by charging higher rates on loans than paid on deposits, forms the foundation, fee-based services across banking, credit, wealth management, and trading operations provide additional income.
-Luckily, WesBanco’s revenue grew at a solid 8.2% compounded annual growth rate over the last five years.
-Its growth beat the average banking company and shows its offerings resonate with customers.
+Regrettably, WesBanco’s revenue grew at a mediocre 10% compounded annual growth rate over the last five years.
+This was below our standard for the banking sector and is a tough starting point for our analysis.

 Net interest income made up 79.6% of the company’s total revenue during the last five years, meaning lending operations are WesBanco’s largest source of revenue.